Voidhunter44/Open-AutoGLM/README_en.md

 1. **Ollama installed** - Download from [https://ollama.ai](https://ollama.ai) and install on your system
 2. **Qwen3-VL model pulled** - Run `ollama pull qwen3-vl:4b` to download the model
 3. **Ollama service running** - Make sure `ollama serve` is active in a terminal/command prompt
-4. **Android device connected** - Follow the ADB setup instructions in the Environment Setup section above
+4. **Android/iOS/HarmonyOS device connected** - Follow the ADB setup instructions in the Environment Setup section above

 ### Installing and Setting Up Ollama